getodk/docs/src/form-question-types.rst

 parameters
   :tc:`quality=external`

 Setting ``quality`` to ``external`` will cause Collect to use an external app to record audio rather than the built-in recorder.
-You can also :ref:`configure Collect to always use an external app for recording <use-external-app-for-audio-recording>` (this is the default behavior) and set no ``quality`` parameter.
+You can also :ref:`configure Collect to always use an external app for recording <use-external-app-for-audio-recording>` and set no ``quality`` parameter.

 Some Android devices provide a default application for audio recording.
 Others do not, and the user will need to install an audio recording app.